j03hanafi/desa-1000-rumah-gadang/README.md

 ## Installation & updates

-Using terminal, **run `git clone https://github.com/j03hanafi/desa-wisata-sumpu.git`, go inside the directory with `cd desa-wisata-sumpu`, then `composer install`** to set up Codeigniter 4 framework.
+Using terminal, **run `git clone https://github.com/j03hanafi/desa-1000-rumah-gadang.git`, go inside the directory with `cd desa-1000-rumah-gadang`, then `composer install`** to set up Codeigniter 4 framework.

 When updating, check the release notes to see if there are any changes you might need to apply to your `app` folder.
 The affected files can be copied or merged from